SophieU/SophieU/source/about/index.md

 Cloud 66 for Rails:Build deploy,and maintain your Rails apps on any cloud or server Pull Reminders:Slack reminders and metrics for pull requests Code quality
-Automate your code review with style,quality,security,and test-coverage checks when you need them
+Automate your code review with style,quality,security,and test-coverage checks when you need them.
+Sider:Detect anti-pattern instances and apply projet best practices in your pull requests automatically.Easy and quicck setup